digiltd/oh-rtd-test/Hue-Binding.md

     var HSBType light = new HSBType(hue,sat,bright)
     sendCommand(Color_1, light)

-Or change just the brightness:
+Or use variables for the brightness:

     var PercentType bright = new PercentType(30) // 0-100
     sendCommand(Dimm_1, bright)